National Resource Centers and Fellowships Program for Language and Area or Language and International Studies (84.015)

 Applicant Eligibility

-Centers: Accredited American colleges and universities may apply.
-Applying institutions provide evidence of existing resources and institutional commitment to language and area and international studies through a curriculum that provides instruction dealing with a particular world area and its languages, with comparative world area studies, or with the international aspects of professional or other fields of study.
-Fellowships: Accredited U.S. institutions of higher education offering comprehensive graduate area or international studies programs combined with language study are eligible to apply for allocations of fellowships.
+Centers: U.S. institutions of higher education or consortia of institutions of higher education are eligible to apply.
+Applying institutions provide evidence of existing resources and institutional commitment to language and area and international studies through a curriculum that provides instruction dealing with a particular country or world area and its languages, or with international studies and modern foreign languages, including the international aspects of professional or other fields of study.
+Fellowships: Accredited U.S. institutions of higher education or consortia of institutions of higher education offering area or international studies programs combined with language study are eligible to apply for allocations of fellowships.

 Beneficiary Eligibility

-Centers: Accredited American colleges and universities will benefit.
-Fellowships: Graduate students enrolled in funded centers and programs will benefit.
+Centers: U.S. institutions of higher education or consortia of institutions of higher education will benefit.
+Fellowships: Undergraduate and graduate students enrolled in funded centers and programs will benefit.
 Student candidates must be U.S. citizens or nationals or permanent residents training in area or international studies and in modern foreign languages programs that have or are developing performance-based language instruction.
+Undergraduate students must be engaged in intermediate level study or advanced study of a less commonly taught language.
 Training must be undertaken through an institution that has an allocation of Foreign Language and Area Studies (FLAS) Fellowships.

 Credentials/Documentation